Hey Look Ma, I Made It

 "Hey Look Ma, I Made It" is a song by Panic! at the Disco from their sixth studio album, Pray for the Wicked, through Fueled by Ramen and DCD2 Records.
-It was written by band member Brendon Urie with Michael Angelakos, Sam Hollander, Morgan Kibby, and the track's producers Jake Sinclair and Dillon Francis.
+It was written by frontman Brendon Urie with Michael Angelakos, Sam Hollander, Morgan Kibby, and the track's producers Jake Sinclair and Dillon Francis.
 The song was made available via album release on June 22, 2018, and it was serviced to alternative radio on February 19, 2019, and US contemporary hit radio on February 26, 2019 as the album's third single.
 The music video was released on June 21, 2018.

 "Hey Look Ma, I Made It" and Panic! at the Disco's previous single, "High Hopes", spent a record 65 consecutive weeks at number 1 on Billboard's Hot Rock Songs chart, from November 2018 to April 2020.

 Music video

 The music video was released on June 21, 2018.
 The video follows a puppet version of lead singer Brendon Urie on his journey to fame, occasionally cutting to the real Urie performing the song.
 After signing a contract with a manager, Brendon lives the glory of being famous.
 His manager then introduces him to drugs and he becomes addicted, sending his life into a tailspin to the point that he is robbed and beaten.
 In a bathroom mirror, puppet Urie encounters the real Brendon, who berates him.
 Puppet Brendon slowly recovers, dumping his drugs into the toilet and taking walks on the beach.
 The real Urie finishes the song, whereupon his audience is revealed to be puppets.
 A puppet version of Jimmy Fallon appears on stage and announces the release of Pray for the Wicked, holding up what appears to be a vinyl of the album, referencing Panic! at the Disco's performance on The Tonight Show Starring Jimmy Fallon in which they performed "Say Amen (Saturday Night)".
 The manager appears and throws puppet Brendon into a lifeless pile of other puppets.

 The clip was named one of the top ten best alternative music videos of 2018 by iHeartRadio.